Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Mean-field theory

+Here, we have regarded $\eta $ and $C$ as a vector and a matrix, respectively, that consist of their values for infinitesimally discretized timesteps.
+With these stochastic dynamics for $\eta $, the macroscopic dynamics in Eq.(\ref{macroequation}) reads

+We note that, for a given history of $\eta $ and $m$ up to time $t$, the conditional distribution of $\eta (t+\Delta t)$ determined by Eq.(\ref{realization_probability_eta}) with small $\Delta t$ is approximately Gaussian.
+In this case, in the conditional distribution up to time $ t+\Delta t$,

+the correlation matrix $C$ and normalization term $F$ are independent of $\eta (t+\Delta t)$ up to the leading order in $\Delta t$.
+Therefore, the deviations of the conditional probability distribution from a Gaussian distribution are negligibly small.
+This fact enables us to solve the stochastic dynamics numerically for $\eta $, $m$, $\overline{\phi }$, $C$, and $D$ by iteratively updating their values with the Euler method [see Appendix \ref{appendix:A} for the details].

-As shown above, although the microscopic neuronal dynamics are a Gaussian process that is determined by the macroscopic mean activity, the probability of realizing the mean activity is determined by the Gaussian process itself.
-Because of this strong dependence, the entire dynamics are, in general, no longer Gaussian.
-Therefore, one cannot expect a solution for the model to be obtained simply by computing the first- and second-order moments, as in conventional MFTs.
-Nevertheless, we successfully obtain numerical solutions for the mean-field equations below.
+In sum, the microscopic fluctuations in the neuronal activities obey a Gaussian distribution that depends on the mean activity $m$ [Eqs.(\ref{self_consistent_eq_1}) and (\ref{self_consistent_eq_2})], and the probability of realizing the mean activity $m$ depends on the correlation matrix $C$ of the microscopic fluctuations [Eqs.(\ref{realization_probability_eta}) and (\ref{dynamics_of_m})].
+Due to this strong link between the microscopic and macroscopic dynamics, the entire dynamics are, in general, non-Gaussian, even though the distribution of $\eta $ resembles a Gaussian distribution [Eq.(\ref{realization_probability_eta})].
+This means that---unlike in conventional MFTs---a solution for the model cannot be completely determined by the first- and second-order moments.